kimkt0408/marker_follower/ReadMe.md

 ### 2. Test with Your Own Videos

 - Record your own ArUco marker footage.
+- Record multiple videos at ACRE to see if the detection performance degrades in the field or not.
 - Save the video in the `examples/` folder or Modify the video path.
 - Update the `video_path` in `run.py`: